 Some of the issues related to fuel pumps can also have a different cause.
 Ask a mechanic for assistance if you can’t figure out the source of your problem.

 Get a Fuel Pump for Your Diesel Engine From Diesel Pro Power

 Diesel Pro Power has all the parts you need for your diesel-powered boat.
-Browse our selection of Detroit Diesel fuel pumps to find a model that works.
+Browse our selection of Detroit Diesel fuel pumps and Cummins fuel pumps to find a model that works.
 You can also call us at 888-433-4735 or contact our team online.